 Being tagged for this post and finding out about the Random Act of Kindness day has left a lasting impression on me.
 It has made me think a lot more seriously about what we can all do on a regular basis to put a smile on people’s faces, as I found out, it’s the smallest of things that can make someone’s day.

 Going forward on my travels, I want to see where I can make that small difference in someone’s day and do something unexpected without being asked.
 I want to be a more responsible traveller and do what I can without leaving a long-lasting negative impact.
 I am fortunate to be able to see the world and now I want to make my travels more purposeful.

-I now hand over the Random Act of Kindness baton to my friends, and fellow big-hearted travellers : Jenn Pepple (By Land and Sea), Anna Sofia (Two Nerds Travel), Lisa Stanton (Simple Sojourner), Kelly Turpin (Trippin Turpins), Stephanie Griggs (1 Adventure Traveler) & Anna Ge (Slightly Astray).
+I now hand over the Random Act of Kindness baton to my friends, and fellow big-hearted travellers : Jenn from By Land and Sea, Anna from Two Nerds Travel, Lisa from Simple Sojourner, Kelly from Trippin Turpins and Stephanie from 1 Adventure Traveler.

 If you like this post, please Pin and Share it!!